Guide for Game Masters

 How to Build a Hexcrawl Map

 From blank canvas to adventure-ready wilderness.
-A practical guide to creating hexcrawl maps for D&D, covering terrain, encounters, notes, and running the game.
+A practical guide to creating hexcrawl maps for D&D 5e, OSR systems, or any tabletop RPG where exploration matters.

 Try painting terrain — pick a type and drag across hexes.